harryge00/kubernetes-mongodb-cluster/README.md

   { _id:2, host:"mongo-replica-svc-c" }
 ]})
 ```
-Then killed this container...

-The so-called "run by one shell":
-`./replica/run_replica.sh`

 #### Issue
 Note: Since Kubernetes v1.2 has a [bug](https://github.com/kubernetes/kubernetes/issues/19930) that a pod cannot connect to itself via its service's cluster IP.
 I used `headless` services, which means all services do not have cluster IP and can be accessed only inside K8s cluster through service name like `mongo-replica-svc-a`.
 E.g. `mongodb://service-name:27017/test`